 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you or a loved one has been diagnosed with a form of dementia like Alzheimer's, it's likely you have faced a lot of difficulties in your everyday life.
-One of those difficulties you might have wondered about, is whether you or your loved one can obtain life insurance.
+If you or a loved one has been diagnosed with a form of dementia like Alzheimer's, you might have wondered if it is possible to get life insurance.
 Fortunately, having dementia should not hold you back from getting a life insurance policy.

 To make the process simple and stress-free, we’ve broken down your options as clearly as possible.